 Hello!
 My name is Matt Heiniger.
 I am a 12+ year game industry veteran based in Seattle.
 I have previously worked at Handheld Games, Surreal, and Monolith, and am currently employed as a Technical Artist at Undead Labs.
 I gravitate toward lighting, but also work with shaders, tools development, art pipeline, effects, and prototyping.
 Above all, I specialize in versatility.
 As a Technical Artist on a small(ish) team, my day to day tasks can vary wildly between art production, tools development, and technical support.

 My favorite production task is lighting.
-I enjoy the mix of technical know-how and artistic skill, and there's someting immensely satisfying about being able to dramatically alter the mood of a scene with different lighting schemes.
+I enjoy the mix of technical know-how and artistic skill.
+I find something immensely satisfying about being able to dramatically alter the mood of a scene with different lighting schemes.

 I also do a lot of work as technical support.
 Most people in the game industry are extremely computer-savvy.
 We work with computers all day every day.
 So when the need for support arises, it’s typically for something a lot more complicated than helping your grandmother load up the facebooks.
 As a Technical Artist, I have strong troubleshooting skills and a large tolerance for frustrating bugs in software that we did not necessarily write.
-I also have to be willing to drop what I am doing at a moment’s notice to unblock someone else.
+I m always willing to drop what I am doing at a moment’s notice to unblock someone else.

 In my free time, I enjoy photography.
 I use a Sony A7ii mirrorless camera and favor my Zeiss 55mm F/1.8 prime lens.
 Below are some samples of my work.
 More can be found on my Flickr page.